MOSEK/Mosek.go/doc/source/mosek.rst

               \right.

-Given the knowledge of how :math:`B` is constructed it is possible to interpret the solution :math:`\barX` correctly.
+Given the knowledge of how :math:`B` is constructed it is possible to interpret the solution :math:`\bar{X}` correctly.

 Please note that this function exploits the sparsity in the vector :math:`b` to speed up the computations.